 Unearthed Archaeology & Heritage provide expertise in all aspects of archaeology and heritage management with our highly trained and qualified archaeologists and heritage specialists.
+We have offices based in Redfern in inner city Sydney and in Ootha in the NSW Central West.
+Our team can service any area of urban, rural or regional New South Wales.

 We strive to achieve best practice outcomes for the archaeological record and heritage significance of a place or item and for our clients from all sectors of the construction industry.